 - The failure reported at ST1 indicates that the memory module at node 7 is unable to complete its on-board self-test.
 Consequently, the self-test LED on the memory module remains unlit. - 2 The CPU/memory tests are run on the passing memory at node 6.
 The failed memory at node 7 is not used during this testing.
-The ST2 line indicates that both processors and one memory module passed the CPU/memory test. - 3 The failing memory is not used during ST3 testing.
-The minus sign appears only to identify the memory as a failing FRU. - ♠ The memory at node 6 is configured in the system.
-The memory at node 7 is not configured because of its failure during ST1.
+The ST2 line indicates that both processors and one memory module passed the CPU/memory test.

+3 The failing memory is not used during ST3 testing.
+The minus sign appears only to identify the memory as a failing FRU.

+▲ The memories at nodes 6 and 7 are configured in the system.
+The memory at node 7, however, failed during ST1 and is put in an interleave set of its own.